LIVESTREAMING: Here's a line-up of Thursday's programmes on GhanaWeb TV

 Source: www.ghanaweb.com

-Welcome to yet another day of the week in February here on GhanaWeb TV as we bring you carefully selected content that is expected to entertain you, keep you informed and offer you education on relevant topics and subjects.
+Welcome to another Thursday in February 2022 as we bring you carefully selected content that is expected to entertain you, keep you informed and offer you education on relevant topics and subjects.

-For Thursday's programming, Perez Erzoah-Kwaw, co-host of Sports Check will come your way with an interview with former Minister of Youth and Sports, Mahama Ayariga as he elaborates on a number of factors that culminated in the abysmal performance of the Black Stars in Cameroon.
+For today's programming, we bring you repeats Nii Akwei Ismail Akwei's conversation with Ishmael Batoma, a former NABCo trainee on The Lowdown; The story of the Lepers' Priest, Father Andrew Campbell on The Untold with host Etsey Atisu.

-A repeat of The Lowdown will also air as Nii Akwei Ismail Akwei sits down with Courage Atsem, the PRO of the Ghana Prisons Service as well as that of #SayItLoud with George Ayisi.
+A repeat of Diallo Sumbry's conversation with Ike Anderson on the Diaspora Link and that of Sports Check with Perez Erzoah-Kwaw and former Minister of Youth and Sports, Mahama Ayariga will be aired.

-Moans and Cuddles will also come your way with host Paulina Dedaa Opoku to discuss love and football with her panellists
+Kobe Woyome, the Ranking Member of the Youth, Sports, and Culture also sits down with Perez Erzoah-Kwaw to detail the scope of the investigations into issues that culminated in Ghana's abysmal performance at the 2021 Africa Cup of Nations on Sports Check.

-These and many more national events and programmes will air on GhanaWeb TV.
+These and many other national events will be captured today on GhanaWeb TV.

 Stay tuned.